 4. Be sociable – online and off

 You don’t have to wait until you arrive at university to start making friends.
 Social media is a great way to break the ice and get a head start on building relationships.
-Often, you will find that there will be existing groups on Facebook for your specific halls, course and the University in general.
+You'll often find existing groups on Facebook for your specific halls, course, and the University in general.
 Chatting online might give you that confidence boost you need when you do finally meet and you can exchange ideas on what to bring with you and your first social events.

-Freshers' week is the perfect opportunity to try out new things, meet new people and generally get to know what's going at the university.
-Everyone will be looking to make friends, have fun and grab lots of freebies.
-Make sure you try and attend as many events as possible, like Freshers' fair, society events and the nightlife (if you enjoy that type of thing).
-Freshers' week is always a highlight of many students' experience, so make sure to get involved and embrace it.
+Freshers' Week is the perfect opportunity to try out new things, meet new people, and generally get to know what's going on at the University.
+Everyone will be looking to make friends, have fun, and grab lots of freebies.
+Make sure you try and attend as many events as possible, like Freshers' Fair, society events, and the nightlife (if you enjoy that type of thing).
+Freshers' Week is always a highlight of many students' experience, so make sure to get involved and embrace it.

-Making friends with people on your course is very useful for sharing ideas and helping each other with any assignments.
-Lectures and seminars are a great way to get to know people.
-Challenge yourself to sit next to someone new and introduce yourself, see how they’re getting on with the course.
+Making friends with people on your course is useful for sharing ideas and helping each other with any assignments, and lectures and seminars are a great way to get to know people.
+Challenge yourself to sit next to someone new and introduce yourself and see how they’re getting on with the course.
 You may have a lot more in common than you think and it’s always nice to be able to sit next to someone you know.

 Sunderland is a brilliant city and has something to offer for everyone.
-The North East of England is well known for being a fun and friendly place to live, so make sure to make the most of it!
-You can find lots of outdoor spaces to explore, the vibrant city, beautiful coastline and the countryside just on the doorstep.
-Be sure to get out, be social and make the most of living in Sunderland.
+The North East is well known for being a fun and friendly place to live, so make sure to make the most of it!
+You can find lots of outdoor spaces to explore including the vibrant city, beautiful coastline, and the countryside right on the doorstep.
+Be sure to get out and make the most of living in Sunderland.

 Published: 17 April 2023